genedelisa/Swift2AVFoundFrobs/README.md

 The new `AVAudioSequencer` doesn't work.

-Update: in Xcode 7 beta 3 it finally stopped crashing.
+Update: in Xcode 7 beta 3 it stopped crashing.
 So, yay.

-The API still stinks.
+The API is still baffling.
 What are you supposed to do with `AVMusicTrack`s?
-You can't access their content.
+You can't access their content (e.g. add or remove events).
+All you can do is play them.

+Once a `Sequencer` has MIDI data, you cannot see the data to verify anything.

 ## Blog post for this example.